Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: Related works

-\textbf{Learning to Rank and Information Retrieval.} Learning to rank (LTR)~\cite{liu2011learning} refers to a family of methods that leverage machine learning technologies to build effective ranking models.
-LTR is widely used in solving ranking problem in Information Retrieval (IR).
-Over the past decades, many LTR methods have been proposed and shown their effectiveness in modern IR systems like search engines.
+Learning to Rank and Information Retrieval.
+Learning to rank (LTR)~\cite{liu2011learning} uses machine learning technologies to build effective ranking models, and is widely used in solving document ranking problem in Information Retrieval (IR).
+We come to notice LTR because NAS is also trying to solve a ranking problem.
+Over the past decades, many LTR methods have been proposed and deployed in modern IR systems like search engines.
 They can be categorized into pointwise~\cite{crammer2001pranking, cooper1992probabilistic}, pairwise~\cite{burges2005learning, tsai2007frank} and listwise~\cite{burges2007learning}.
-Pointwise methods reduce the problem into an ordinal regression or relevant/irrelevant classification problem, but sometimes the problem becomes unnecessarily too hard to solve~\cite{burges2005learning} and does not directly optimizes for rank itself.
-Successive works therefore proposes pairwise methods, which care more about the relative order among all the items instead of the exact item scores.
-However, they also suffer from the burden that the ranking model tries to improve the ranking orders at the bottom of the list instead of the top.
-Naturally, listwise approaches consider a list during training and are able to put more weights on the top scores.
-They often use ranking metrics focusing on top, \eg NDCG \cite{jarvelin2002cumulated} or Mean Reciprocal Rank (MRR)~\cite{radev2002evaluating}, as their optimization goal.
-According to \cite{liu2011learning}, listwise approaches are usually more practical and perform better on large-scale experiments.

-\textbf{Performance predictor in NAS.} Early NAS methods use Reinforcement Learning (RL)~\cite{zoph2016neural, baker2016designing, zhong2018practical}, Evolutionary Algorithms (EA)~\cite{real2017large, liu2018progressive} or Bayesian Optimization (BO)~\cite{bergstra2013making, domhan2015speeding, kandasamy2018neural} to explore a huge search space.
-This comes with a huge cost because even the training of one single architecture takes hours to complete.
-Therefore, a good predictor of neural architecture performance becomes the key component to help quickly filter out the bad-performing architectures and identify the best.
-Various works use different machine learning techniques to build an accurate predictor, \eg random forests~\cite{baker2017accelerating}, LSTM~\cite{deng2017peephole,luo2018neural}, Gaussian Process~\cite{dai2018chamnet} and GCN~\cite{tang2020semi,chau2020brp,wen2020neural,wei2020npenas,cheng2020nasgem,ning2020generic}.
-Notably, the usage of Graph Convolutional Network (GCN)~\cite{kipf2016semi} in NAS has been a trend in recent works, due to the power of GCN in extracting features from a neural architecture, which is by its essence a graph structure.
-However, most of these methods still require thousands of architectures to be trained, which is still too expensive for large-scale search space on large-scale datasets.
+Our method relies on LambdaRank, which falls into the category of listwise approaches.